avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 cholera toxin.
 7PET appears to have evolved to become a human pathogen (`Feng et al 2008`_, `Chun et al 2009`_, `Hu et al 2016`_, `Mutreja & Dougan 2020`_).

-There are many other non-epidemic lineages of *V. cholerae* found around the world that do not cause epidemic cholera, but sometimes cause small outbreaks of mild diarrhoea.
-An example is lineage MX-2 (Figure 6).
-The vast majority of the non-epidemic lineages of *V. cholerae* do not produce cholera toxin, but isolates of some non-epidemic lineages, including some isolates of MX-2, are predicted to produce cholera toxin because they have the genes encoding the cholera toxin (`Domman et al 2017`_).
-The non-epidemic lineages of *V. cholerae* are often found in brackish water or in saltwater in association with shellfish such as crabs and shrimp, or in rivers or freshwater lakes (Figure 7).

 .. _Chun et al 2009: https://pubmed.ncbi.nlm.nih.gov/19720995/

 .. _Feng et al 2008: https://pubmed.ncbi.nlm.nih.gov/19115014/